anishvincent05/The_Tech_Academy_Basic_C-Sharp_Projects/README.md

 ## Introduction

-This projects is based on C# .
+This projects are based on C# .

 ## Package Express